jhyetim/MP3-Fragmentation/README.md

 # MP3-Fragmentation
-The program, which will be invoked as defrag will have to traverse through a directory tree looking for pieces of an mp3, each piece's filename would be made up of an non-negative integer and the file-extension '.mp3'.
-The file contents of those pieces should be concatenated into an output file in the order the numbers imply.
+The program, which will be invoked as defrag will have to traverse through a directory tree looking for pieces of an mp3, each piece's filename would be made up of a non-negative integer and the file-extension '.mp3'.
+The file contents of those pieces will be concatenated into an output file in the order the numbers imply.

 There will be two arguments, a path to the directory tree to explore, and the name of the output file.
 The starting directory in the traversal will always only contain subdirectories.
 The program will explore those subdirectories using asynchronous threads.